ubccpsc/310/project/Deliverable1.md

 1. It consumes input data (the zip file).
 1. It transforms the data (according to the query).
-1. It returns a result (for all endpoints).
+1. It returns a result.

 There is no best way to get started, but you can consider each of these in turn.
 Some possible options that could be pursued in any order (or skipped entirely):